dotnet/dotnet-monitor/documentation/authentication.md

   or

-- Use the `--temp-api-key` command line option to generate a one-time API key for that instantiation of dotnet-monitor.
+- Use the `--temp-apikey` command line option to generate a one-time API key for that instantiation of dotnet-monitor.
 The API key will be reported back as part of log output during the startup of the process.

 > **Note**: API Key Authentication should only be used when TLS is enabled to protect the key while in transit. `dotnet monitor` will emit a warning if authentication is enabled over an insecure transport medium.